 The right cover image doesn’t hurt either, of course.

-So far we’ve talked in terms of fiction titles, but all of this applies to non-fiction authors as well.
+So far we’ve talked in terms of fiction book titles, but all of this applies to non-fiction authors as well.
 You should be able to sum up your book in a sentence, and you should certainly want to intrigue your readers enough to pick the book up and read it.
 The tone may not vary quite as much as it does with fiction work, but you still want to convey to your reader whether your book is dire serious, tongue-in-cheek, or “a difficult subject made reader friendly.”

 As you think about your ideal reader, the thing to keep in mind is that your book is solving a problem for them.
 So your title needs to focus on the problem-solution set.

 How to Win Friends and Influence People is just about as straightforward as a title gets.
 It’s specific, outlining exactly what you’ll get by reading the book.
 But it also has a nice tone—it doesn’t say “how to get your way and manipulate people.”
 It uses the terms “friends” and “influence,” which immediately tell the reader this is an accessible book with a positive theme.

 Who Moved My Cheese?
 Is another good non-fiction example of a great title.
 First, it’s a question—and if we’ve been paying attention, we know immediately that a question is an open loop.
 It’s intriguing, because we have no idea why it matters if someone has moved your cheese, but now we want to find out.
 And the title sets the tone immediately—we know this book is going to be a fun read, because it isn’t titled “Logistics and Management Principles for the Career and Goal Minded Individual.”
 That would be a totally different book.